I was behind the wheel of our Toyota Sienna when my wife looked over at me and asked, “Are you OK?”

 Come to find out, I’ve had heart problems for a while.
 When I have had pain in the past, all that was done were EKGs and stress tests.
 But nothing ever showed that I had blockages of any kind.
 None of the places in Chattanooga ever did a heart catheterization.

 My dad died at 46 with a heart attack.
 My grandfather died at 53.
 I’m 51.
 Am I blessed, or what?

 But here’s the thing: I’m going to die one day, and so are you.
-Unless the rapture takes place, everyone of us have an appointment with death.
+Unless the rapture takes place, every one of us have an appointment with death.
 It doesn’t matter how many times we go to the hospital and get fixed, these old bodies will eventually break down the last time and we will enter into eternity.

 My only hope for you, dear reader, is that you have the same hope and peace that I have.
-That hope and peace is found in my Savior, Jesus Christ.
+That hope and peace are found in my Savior, Jesus Christ.
 Because of Him, when I take my last breath, I know where I will spend eternity.